Study of the Distribution of Effective Teaching

 - Is access to effective teaching related to different patterns of teacher hiring, retention, and mobility for high- and low-poverty schools?

 The study is descriptive.
 It will document the distribution of effective teaching, as measured by value added, and changes in the distribution of effective teaching across the 2008–2009 through 2012–2013 school years.
 The study will also describe district polices designed to address inequitable distribution of effective teaching implemented during those years.
 Lastly, the study will examine teacher mobility patterns within participating districts.
 Data collection includes the annual collection of district administrative records including student achievement to conduct value added analyses as well as annual semi-structured interviews with district leadership to provide information on district policies.
 Data collection also includes district personnel data to examine teacher mobility within participating districts.
 The study will be conducted in 29 geographically-dispersed school districts.

-Current Status: Data collection and analyses are underway for a second evaluation brief and a final report to be released in 2014 and 2015, respectively.
-The reports on this study will be announced on http://ies.ed.gov/ncee/.
+Data collection and analyses are underway for the final report to be released in Spring 2016.
+The report on this study will be announced on http://ies.ed.gov/ncee/.
 The first report was released in November 2013 (see http://ies.ed.gov/ncee/pubs/20144001/index.asp).
 An evaluation brief, A Summary of Recent IES Research on Access to Effective Teaching, was released in January 2014 (see http://ies.ed.gov/ncee/pubs/20144010/index.asp).